Worldmap earthstoriez visited places

 © Piero Fornasetti..

 What you read is derived from our experiences, encounters and observations, only then we go and try to deepen our knowledge using scholarly literature, historical papers and reports.
-There is a PhD in history, carefully writing each and every word on earthstoriez.
+We are carefully researching and typing each and every word on earthstoriez.

 We want to educate with our culture stories and try to keep our content accurate and trustworthy.

-Do not expect a peer-reviewed academic article from amateur writers.
+Do not expect a peer-reviewed academic article from amateur writers, sitting on the computer typing as long as it takes to get an article ready.
 We are bikers and nature lovers with degrees, visiting places with an essence of heritage, history and biodiversity.

 Languages give us the power to communicate in an attempt to make sense of people and places.
 Both of us grew up Bi lingual, making us aware that languages open doors & hearts.
 That is why we take time to get a feel for the languages and dialects of locals we visit and study a few phrases.
 Or learn the language.